"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 WordPress was founded in 2003 primarily as a blogging platform.
 It is an open-source project with a huge community of developers and contributors from all over the world.

-Since it was launched, the CMS giants have undergone numerous core updates and evolved to fit other website needs such as e-commerce, business websites, portfolios, etc.
+Since its launch, the CMS giants have undergone numerous core updates and evolved to fit other website needs such as e-commerce, business websites, portfolios, etc.

-WordPress powered more than 43% of the web and can be used to create any type of online property.
+WordPress powers more than 43% of the web and can be used to create any online property.

 Shopify Overview

-Shopify is suited for non-technical users who want an easy-to-use solution, a one-click setup process without the hassle that comes with hosting and website maintenance.
+Shopify is suited for non-technical users who want an easy-to-use solution, a one-click setup process without the hassle of hosting and website maintenance.

 Shopify vs WordPress For SEO